The quickening pace of economic development and a growing diversity of business models and product ideas all call for a new kind of workforce.

 - Innovative companies will have to become project-oriented.
 Matrix organizations will be vigorously slimmed down.
 Middle management will suffer the most from this change.

 - Highly effective project management will become a top skill within an organization.
-The management style will change from corporate culture to a product-focused approach.
+The management style will change from a corporate culture to a product-focused approach.
 This means successful organizations will focus on creating crystal-clear product visions instead of trying to maintain a feel-good factor with conventional employee perks and events.

 - For many projects, teams will consist of a mix of employees and freelancers.
 Managing these teams will be as important as it is challenging.